The platform connects assets and businesses on blockchains to the real-world in a decentralized manner.

 Here's some share buttons to make it easy:

-Once the Ethereum shows in your 'Available ETH' balance we're ready to trade it for TenX.
+Once it shows in your 'available balance' we're ready to trade for TenX.

 Note: You CANNOT store Ethereum tokens, such as TenX, on Coinbase.
 If you send your TenX to Coinbase you will lose them.

-Address: Put the wallet address that you copied from MyEtherWallet (in step 5).
+Put the wallet address that you copied from MyEtherWallet (in step 5) into the box labelled 'address'.

 Go back to MyEtherWallet.